mesnikof/LCS/README.md

 <H3>**To Do:**</H3>

-Clean up all the "Toast" messages ued for tesst purposes.
+Clean up all the "Toast" messages used for test purposes.

-Set up the "Create New User/Account" functionality on the Login Activity page.

 Set up the Order Entry functionality for the user.